pkp/pkp-docs/learning-ojs/en/subscriptions.md

 ![](./assets/learning-ojs3.1-jm-subscriptions-authorfees.png)

+**Note:** Authors will be required to login to the journal before being directed to PayPal to process payment.

 ### Reader Fees

 If you want to charge fees to access individual articles and issues, you can enter the prices for articles and issues here.